top of page

 During its lifespan, the Plumer produced 172,329 tons of iron ore.
 There was still an estimated of 150,000 tons of ore "in sight" when the mine closed.

-The Plumer Mine was technologically significant in two ways.
-It was the first "inclined" headframe on the Penokee Range whose entry point and mine shaft were angled to 60-degrees to follow the tilt of the iron ore body.
-Inclined headframes were developed to reduce shaft cave-ins.
-However, this design didn't solve the problem.
-Newer headframes and their shafts entered the ground vertically with mine tunnels branching out horizontally to access the iron ore body.
+The Plumer Mine was technologically significant in two ways that suggests there were great expectation that it would be a major ore producer.
+It was the first "inclined" headframe on the Penokee Iron Range whose entry point and mine shaft were angled to 60-degrees to follow the tilt of the iron ore body.
+Inclined headframes were developed to reduce shaft cave-ins. â€‹ The Plumer Mine was also the first all steel headframe built on the Penokee Range.

 The Plumer Mine Headframe is listed on the National Register of Historic Places.